roamiri/GeoNS/README.md

 ### Getting Started
 * Download
-You can use the git to get the project or simply download a zip file.
+Clone this repository to the local machine.
+You can use the git to clone or get the project via downloading the zip file.
 ```console
 $ git clone https://github.com/roamiri/GeoNS.git
 ```